iivchenko/learning-gamedev/README.md

 ## Experiment 0003

-The experiment is a practice of 2D Matrix: rotation, scale, reflaction, shearing and movement.
+The experiment is a practice of 2D Matrix: rotation, scale, reflaction, shearing.

 **Tech Stack**
 - 2D Math